Qengineering/YoloCam/README.md

 ------------

 ## Flashing.
-Once the file has been downloaded, you need to flash it to an SD card.
+Once the file has been downloaded, flash it to an SD card.
 Use a good quality SD with a minimum size of 16 GByte for this.<br>
 On the [Raspberry Pi website](https://www.raspberrypi.com/documentation/computers/getting-started.html), you can follow the instructions on how to flash an image.<br><br>
 Obviously, don't select a standard OS, but the file you just downloaded.
 For instance' `YoloCam_Rpi4_email.xz`.<br><br>
 ![output image]( https://qengineering.eu/images/FlashShopRpi.webp )<br><br>